habpygo/webmamgiota/README.md

 <span style="color:red">WARNING: DO NOT USE THE SEED OF YOUR WALLET!</span>

+NOTE: Tab `Check for IoT data` not working yet.
+Work in progress.

 This web-app is still under construction and no safety tests have been conducted yet.
 If you want to, only use small IOTA values, and do not use our wallet seed.

 `webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI.